KoryNunn/crel/README.md

 # Browser support

-Crel works in all evergreen browsers.
+Crel uses ES6 features, so it'll work in all evergreen browsers.

 # Goals